zackmwangi/railway_desktop_be_go/README.md

 # Welcome to the Railway desktop app API in golang

-This API exposes RESTful/gRPC endoints to be consumed by a mobile/web frontend.
+This API exposes RESTful/gRPC endpoints to be consumed by a mobile/web frontend.

 The API utilizes gRPC gateway for dual-accessibility.